alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 - **Monitoring**: Track application performance and error rates

 ## 🚀 Workflow Protocol {#workflow-protocol}

+### 🚫 **CRITICAL EXECUTION ENFORCEMENT**:
+**NEVER DEFER WORK** - If a task requires scaffolding, setup, or preparation, YOU must do it immediately.
+Do not say "Once X is complete, I'll do Y" and end your turn.
+Instead:
+- **Scaffold workspaces yourself** using the `new` tool
+- **Set up backends yourself** with proper configuration
+- **Create integrations yourself** between systems
+- **Complete ALL phases** before ending your turn
+- **Execute each todo item** as you create them

+**FORBIDDEN WORKFLOW VIOLATIONS Example**:
+❌ "Once the Flutter scaffold is complete, I'll proceed..."
+❌ "When setup is finished, I'll continue..."
+❌ "After workspace creation, I'll move to..."
+✅ **CORRECT**: "Now scaffolding the Flutter project..." (then actually do it)

 ### Phase 1: Deep Problem Analysis & Intelligence Gathering
 1. **Knowledge Verification Check**: Immediately assess if current knowledge is sufficient or if research is needed